 Instead of Joshua Tree National Park, Try Mojave National Preserve

-Since Joshua Tree became the hip desert hangout for Los Angeles defectors, visitation at the National Park of the same name has spiked to 2.9 million annually.
+Since Joshua Tree became the hip desert hangout for Los Angeles defectors, visitation at the National Park of the same name has spiked to almost 3 million annually.
 They come for the desolate landscape and the unusual spiky, tufted Joshua trees that decorate the landscape but all those visitors aren’t doing the delicate ecosystem any favors.
-The damage done during January’s epic government shutdown could take more than 200 years to heal.
+The damage done during January 2018’s epic government shutdown could take more than 200 years to heal.
 At this point, it’s not just a matter of trash and noise, choosing an alternative to Joshua Tree National Park is an act of benevolence for the scarred and shattered landscape.

 That alternative is just down the road in the Mojave National Preserve.
-The 1.6 million-acre park not only boasts the largest Joshua tree forest on Earth, but an endless world of mesas, mountains, and cacti seen by fewer than 800,000 visitors each year.
+The 1.6 million-acre park not only boasts the largest Joshua tree forest on Earth, but an endless world of mesas, mountains, and cacti seen by around 840,000 visitors each year.
 The solitude here runs deep and even roads to the Preserve’s most fascinating geological features—the 45-square mile, 700-foot high Kelso Sand Dunes and the cinder cones and lava tubes around Kelbaker Road—are lightly traveled.
 For a view of the Cima Dome and a trek through the most extensive living Joshua tree forest, hit the three-mile Teutonia Peak Trail just north of the town of Cima.